Skip to main content

 Usage-based recognition

-When to use: For services where value delivery varies based on customer usage, such as API calls, data processing, or consumption-based pricing.
-Revenue is recognized at the end of the period based on the actual usage during period, regardless of when the invoice is issued.
+Usage-based recognition captures revenue as customers consume.
+Use it for API calls, data processing, and consumption pricing.
+Revenue is recognized at the end of the period based on actual usage during that period, regardless of when the invoice is issued.

 In-arrears usage-based billing